KotDCG/KotDCG.github.io/King of the Dead.md

 #### Special Rule: Playing off of The Well

 The top card of The Well can be used to complete a run of 3 cards.
-The card on The Well can be scored.
+If the card on top of The Well is the highest card, score that card by placing it face-down in your score pile.

 <!-- ?
 Powers to play off Parade? -->